The All-Time ToC team honors the top players from Central Illinois that have made the greatest impact on the Oglethorpe Tournament of Champions.

 ALEC PETERS, 6’8″ PF 2009-2012

 .: Alec Peters played his first ever ToC game as a skinny, frail freshman.
 He finished his ToC career as an absolute man!
 Peters finished his outstanding ToC career as the All-Time leading scorer with an incredible 266 points!
 In his final tournament, Peters led his Panthers to their third Washington Invitational title with averages of 31.3 points and 12.3 rebounds per outing, Peters was named the 2012 Washington Invitational Most Valuable Player and Most Outstanding Player!
 He was also named to the All-Tournament team his junior season when he averaged 20.8 points and 8.8 rebounds per game.
-Peters is also the event’s 3rd All-Time leading rebounder (96) and 113th All-Time leading assistman with 26 dimes.
+Peters is also the event’s 3rd All-Time leading rebounder (96) and 15th All-Time leading assist-man with 26 dimes.
 Peters completed his collegiate career as Valparaiso’s All-Time leading scorer, rebounder and free throw shooter.
-Peters was drafted by the Phoenix Suns in the 2017 NBA Draft.
+Peters was a member of the Phoenix Suns and scored 36 points against the Dallas Mavericks.
+Peters is currently playing for CSKA Moscow in the Euro League.

 Peyton Allen, 6’5″ SG 2013

 .: Allen put on quite a show in the 2013 Washington Invitational, as he scored 112 points in four games and grabbed 31 rebounds.
 Allen poured in 36 points against Washington and 34 points against Baton Rouge Parkview Baptist.
-Allen’s best game was against Proviso East when he scored 24 points and grabbed 13 rebounds against Myles Turner and the Trinity Trojans of Euless, TX.
+Allen’s best game was against Proviso East when he scored 24 points and grabbed 13 rebounds.
 Allen knocked down jumpers from the wing and made tough buckets off the drive against quicker and bigger defenders.
-Allen ranks as the 26th all-time career scorer in the ToC despite only playing in one tournament.
-Allen played for Texas A&M in 2014-15.
+Allen ranks as the 29th all-time career scorer in the ToC despite only playing in one tournament.
+Allen played for Texas A&M in 2014-15 and is currently playing for the University of Illinois-Springfield.

 Donivine Stewart, 6’0″ PG 2008-2010

 .: Stewart played in three Tournament of Champions and amassed 114 points in five games.
-In 2011, Stewart averaged 22.7 points and 3.7 assists per game as he led the Rockets to a 2nd place finish in the Uftring Auto Group Invitational.
-He was named the Uftring Invite’s MVP for the event.
+In 2011, Stewart averaged 22.7 points and 3.7 assists per game as he led the Rockets to a 2nd place finish in the Super Showdown.
+He was named the Super Showdown MVP for the event.
 Stewart poured in 30 points in a Shootout game his junior season against Hazelwood Central- MO and scored 16 points and dished out 7 assists against Rockwood Summit his sophomore year in the ToC Shootout Series.
-Stewart is the 24th all-time career scorer in the ToC.
+Stewart is the 27th all-time career scorer in the ToC.
 Stewart finished his collegiate career at Portland State University after three years with SIU-Edwardsville.

 Lou Griffith, 5’8″ PG 2012-2015